CyCoreSystems/kubetemplate/README.md

 Note that this will likely require an RBAC entry to allow the `ServiceAccount` under which the engine is running to access the referenced ConfigMap.

+### Secret

+To obtain Secret entries, KubeTemplate will use the Kubernetes API to attempt to pull in the Secret and key requested.

+**Format**:  `{{.Secret "<name>" "<namespace>" "<key>"}}`

+The provided namespace _may_ be `""` if both the Secret is in the same namespace as the Pod _and_ the `POD_NAMESPACE` environment variable is properly set.

+The Secret will be monitored by the engine, and if it is updated, the configuration files will be regenerated, and a reload will be performed.

+Note that this will likely require an RBAC entry to allow the `ServiceAccount` under which the engine is running to access the referenced Secret.

 ### Environment Variables